classBabacar/Connect4/README.md

 Bug Fix: **July 31, 2019**
 - In the event the AI wins against you and you deny a swap and play it again and no matter what the result(win/lose/tie) and deny a rematch there would be a instance of the board generated after because I wasn't properly ending the game.

+# Docker Rules
+Since operating systems are so specific about their color codes, I couldn't make this program work on both windows and linux.
+However, with the help of docker this problem is solved slightly...which can allow users to simulate a OS (simply put).

+Step 1 : Download Docker For Desktop or Docker-Toolbox.

+Step 2 : In the **Connect4WithAi** directory, do the following : ``docker build -t test . ``

+Step 3 : Next : `` docker run -it test /bin/sh ``

+Step 4 : Now you are in the Docker shell and can operate it as if it was a linux machine.

+Step 5 : Read the part of this README that says : `` Running Code using Makefile``

 # Running Code using Makefile

 I recommend that you compile with ``make build``